kalmufti/tfjs-webcam/README.md

 # TensorFlow.js Webcom Multi Object detection.

-Multiple object detection using COCOSSDD a pre trained model in TensorFlow.js
+Multiple object detection using COCO-SSD a pre trained model in TensorFlow.js

 Feel free to fork this and use it as a quick way to start coding with TensorFlow.js directly or following some other tutorial that needs TensorFlow.js to run.